Whistle Down the Wind (album)

 Whistle Down the Wind is the 26th (and 28th overall) studio album by American folk singer and musician Joan Baez, released on March 2, 2018, her first studio album in almost a decade.
 The album features songs written by such composers as Tom Waits, Josh Ritter and Mary Chapin Carpenter.
 Joe Henry produced the album.

 Whistle Down the Wind was nominated for Best Folk Album at the 61st Annual Grammy Awards.

-Making the album
+Background

 On November 8, 2017, Joan Baez announced that, in conjunction with her final tour of Europe in 2018, she would release a new studio album entitled Whistle Down the Wind.

 It was produced by Joe Henry.
 It was recorded at United Recording in Hollywood, California over 10 days.
 The album was made over a period of three weeks.
 The album features songs written by such composers as Tom Waits, Josh Ritter and Mary Chapin Carpenter.
 It was released on March 2, 2018, and was her first studio album in almost a decade.

-The album was released on vinyl as well as digital.
+The album was released on vinyl, CD, and digital.
 Her final international September 2018 tour to promote Whistle Down the Wind included a digital copy of the record with each purchased ticket in the United States.